 - Continue grilling the steak, flipping it every 2-3 minutes, until it reaches your desired level of gas grill cooking doneness.

-Use a meat thermometer to check the steak’s internal temperature.
-For a medium-rare doneness, aim for an internal temperature of 130-135°F (54-57°C).
-Adjust the grill’s heat zones as needed to keep the optimal temperature throughout cooking.
+Use a reliable meat thermometer to monitor your steak’s internal temperature.
+For perfect medium-rare doneness, aim for an internal temperature between 130°F and 135°F (54–57°C).
+Adjust your grill’s heat zones as needed to maintain this optimal temperature throughout the cooking process, ensuring a juicy and flavorful steak every time.

 Steak Doneness | Internal Temperature |